Manufactured in Spokane, WA Since 1970

 1955 - How It All Started

-James R. Hall and Bertie Peck formed a company called it House of Aluminum.
-They sold aluminum awnings, aluminum windows and storm doors.
+James R. Hall and Bertie Peck established House of Aluminum, a company specializing in the sale of aluminum awnings, windows, and storm doors.

 1959